Introduction

 Backend (within Next.js):

-src/middleware.tsdelegates tosrc/lib/supabase/updateSession.tsto:- Hydrate Supabase session via cookies.
+src/middleware.tsdelegates tosrc/lib/supabase/updateSession.tsto:- Hydrate the Supabase session via cookies (uses

 - Server Actions / Services: